Dieterbe/dieterblog/content/posts/fair-source-the-next-best-model-for-commercial-open-source.md

 It's like saying asphalt paving machinery doesn't care about funding and is therefore to blame when roads don't get built.
 Therefore we need tolls.
 But it would be more useful to compare tolls to road taxes and vignettes.

 Of course it happens that people dedicate themselves to writing open source projects, usually driven by their interests, don't get paid, get volumes of support requests (incl. from commercial entities), which can become suffering, and can also lead to codebases becoming critically important, yet critically misunderstood and fragile.
 This is clearly a situation to avoid, and there are many ways to solve the problem ranging from sponsorships (e.g. [GitHub](https://github.com/sponsors), [tidelift](https://tidelift.com)), bounty programs (e.g. [Algora](http://algora.io)), direct funding (e.g. [Sentry's 500k donation](https://blog.sentry.io/we-just-gave-500-000-dollars-to-open-source-maintainers/)) and many more initiatives that have launched in the last few years.
 Certainly a positive development.
 Sometimes formally abandoning a project is also a clear sign that puts the burden of responsibility onto whoever consumes it and can be a relief to the original author.
 If anything, it can trigger alarm bells within corporations and be a fast path to properly engaging and compensating the author.
-There is no way around the fact that developers (and people in general) are generally responsible for their own wellbeing and sometimes need to put their foot down, or put on their business hat (which many developers don't like to do) if their decision to open source project is resulting in problems.
+There is no way around the fact that developers (and people in general) are generally responsible for their own well being and sometimes need to put their foot down, or put on their business hat (which many developers don't like to do) if their decision to open source project is resulting in problems.
 No amount of licensing can change this hard truth.

-Furthermore, you can make money via Open Core around OSI approved open source projects (e.g. [Grafana](https://grafana.com)), consulting/support, and many companies that pay developers to work on (pure) Open Source code (Meta, Microsft, Google, etc are the most famous ones, but there are many more).
+Furthermore, you can make money via Open Core around OSI approved open source projects (e.g. [Grafana](https://grafana.com)), consulting/support, and many companies that pay developers to work on (pure) Open Source code (Meta, Microsft, Google, etc are the most famous ones, but there are many smaller ones).
 Companies that try to achieve sustainability (and even thriving) on pure open source software for which they are the main/single driving force, are extremely rare. ([Chef](https://chef.io) tried, and now [System Initiative](https://www.systeminit.com/about-us/) is trying to do it better.
 I remain skeptical but am hopeful and am rooting for them to prove the model)

 Doesn't it sound a bit ironic that the path to getting developers paid is releasing your software via a non-compete license?

 Do we reach developer sustainability by preventing developers from making money on top of projects they want to - or already have - contribute(d) to?

+Important caveats:
-(Open Core shuts out people similarly, but many of the models above, don't.
-Note, Fair Source *does* allow to make money via consulting and auxiliary services *related* to the software)
+* Fair Source *does* allow to make money via consulting and auxiliary services *related* to the software.
+* Open Core shuts out people similarly, but many of the business models above, don't.

 ## CLA needed?